Kyuu-Ji/htb-write-up/ctf/write-up-ctf.md

 #### Getting the attributes of the user

-Now we have the user we need the attributes to enumerate futher.
+Now that we have the user, we need the attributes to enumerate further.
 Our LDAP query need to look like this:
 ```markdown
 (&
   (&